appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 ### Supported Linux Distributions

-Self-hosted Appcircle server can only be installed on Linux operating system.
+Self-hosted Appcircle server utilizing Podman, can only be installed on Linux operating system.

 - CentOS 8 or later
 - RHEL 8 or later